Melarok/jasco-jws-converter/README.md

-# jasco_jws_reader
+# Jasco .jws to .csv converter
-This project aims to read multi channeled JWS files obtained from jasco spectrometers and convert to csv format in batches.
-Currently there is no alternative JWS reader that work both in batches and with multichanneled data.
+This project aims to read JWS files obtained from Jasco spectrometers and batch convert them to csv format.

+## Dependencies
+This project depends on these modules: (you can install them via pip)
+- tkinter
+- olefile

+## How to use it
+- clone this repository
+- run "python jws_to_csv.py" from a terminal
+- select the folder which contains your .jws files
+- your .csv files will be in the folder you selected earlier